osic/kibana_import_object/README.md

 3. Customize elk.cnf folder for location of exports (file name and location) if you choose to pull from here
 4. run - python import_objects.py - No parameters means it will just pull from the config file

-You can also also specify parameters command line to specifiy file location and/or host of ES.
+You can also specify parameters in the command.

     python import_objects.py -s json/search.json -d json/dashboard.json -v json/visual.json